 Who else can access your information?

-The Co-production Network for Wales membership database is held on UK-only servers.
-However, we may share your information with companies who help us to operate this site and to organise events and other activities (beamazingtoday, eventbrite, G Suite by Google Cloud, helm, MJCO).
-As such, some of your information may be stored outside of countries in the European Economic Area (EEA) where data protection laws are not the same as in the EEA; this is due to the design of servers where file systems are replicated between data centres that are spread across a wide geographical area for increased resilience.
+The Co-production Network for Wales membership database is held on servers in the UK and Europe.
+However, companies who help us to operate this website, send out communications, and organise events may have access to your information in the course of these activities (SiteGround hosting, Google Workspace, Eventbrite, MadMimi, Tribe, Zoom, Microsoft Teams).
+As such, some of your information may be stored in other countries outside of Europe where data protection laws are not the same; this is due to the design of servers where file systems are replicated between data centres that are spread across a wide geographical area for increased resilience.

-Comments or event submissions will be viewable by the public; please be careful when disclosing personal information which may identify you or anyone else.
+Comments on the Tribe community space will be viewable by other members and champions.
+Event submissions for the calendar will be viewable by the public.
+Please be careful when disclosing any personal information.
 We are not responsible for the protection or security of information which you post in public areas.

-We may disclose your personal information if required by law, or to protect or defend ourselves or others against illegal or harmful activities, or as part of a reorganisation or restructuring.
+We may disclose your personal information if required by law, or to protect or defend ourselves or others against illegal or harmful activities.

 This site contains cookies.
 Cookies are small text files that are placed on your computer by websites you visit.
 They are widely used to make websites work, or work more efficiently, as well as to provide information to site owners.
 Most web browsers allow some control of most cookies through browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them visit AboutCookies.org.uk.

 You are legally entitled to know what personal information we hold about you and how that information is processed.
-If you would like to know what information we hold about you, please write to us Co-production Network for Wales, ℅ Cartrefi Cymru, 5-6 Coopers Yard, Curran Road, Cardiff CF10 5NB.
+If you would like to know what information we hold about you, please write to us: [email protected].
 We will ask you for proof of identity.
 We will not charge a fee for this unless the request is manifestly unfounded or excessive in which case we may charge a “reasonable fee” for the administrative costs of complying with the request.